"Like" us on Facebook at Academic WorldQuest of the Desert and receive regular updates.

 Each student was awarded a scholarship: $300 to Palm Valley for 1st place, $200 to Palm Desert High for 2nd place, $100 to Desert Hot Springs for 3rd place, and $75 to Shadow Hills High for Most Improved.

-The top three teams were awarded trophies and will be moving on to compete in the National Academic WorldQuest Competition on April 17th, which will also be held virtually.
+The top three teams were awarded trophies and moved on to compete in the National Academic WorldQuest Competition on April 17th, which was also held virtually.

 Second Place Team: Palm Desert High School

 From top left to right: Joseph Lehman, Britney Baez, Shafaa Munjal, Jennifer DeLeon